Answers to Your Questions About Bikes Onboard

 For Trainside Checked bicycle service, please arrive at the station at least 45 minutes prior to departure so you have enough time to check in with the customer service agent at the ticket counter and obtain a claim check before boarding your train.
 If boarding at an unstaffed station that offers this service, go directly to the platform and an Amtrak crew member will assist you when the train arrives.

 We require this mainly for two reasons, both of which make things easier for you:

 Bicycles are hung vertically by their front or back wheels using special bike tire hooks.
-The added weight from attached bags puts a lot of stress on your wheels as the bicycle hangs during your journey.
-Removing panniers and bags minimizes the risk of damage to you during boarding or your bicycle during the journey.
+The added weight from attached items puts a lot of stress on your wheels as the bicycle hangs during your journey.
+Removing panniers, baskets and bags minimizes the risk of damage to you during boarding or your bicycle during the journey.

 The boarding process moves fairly quickly (in some cases in under five minutes or less).
 Removing and consolidating any larger bicycle bags and accessories will make this process go a lot smoother for you and other passengers.

 Passwords are case sensitive, should be at least 10 characters long and should include 1 uppercase and 1 lowercase alpha character, 1 number and 1 special character. ! " # $ % & ' ( ) * + , - . / : ; < = > ? @ [ \ ] ^ _ ` < | > ~

 Enter the email address or member number associated with your account.
 We will send password reset instructions.